alexakimenko/alexakimenko.github.io/_posts/__2016-09-18-time-series-forecasting.markdown

 ### Forecasting algorithm

+Some reseaches assume that there are around 100 forecasting model types.
+Probably this number is overestimated, however we must admit that the number of model types is high and below is presented only main one:

+* Auto-regression models and moving average (ARMA, ARIMA, GARCH, etc.)
+* SSA/Gusenitca
+* Neural networks (RNN)
+* Adaptive short term forecasting:
+  * Exponential smoothing;
+  * Seasonal and trend decomposition;
+  * Adaptive auto-regression;
+* Adaptive model selection & composition.

 First my thought was not to overcomplicate the task and to decompose time series by trend and seasonality.
 There is a great `forecast` package, developed by Rob Hyndman, which can do it for you. `TBATS` is the one algorithm from this package which can decompose dual seasonality.
 But the problem is that you need to somehow approach missing values without loosing accuracy and include lagged correlated time series as regressors.
 That’s why I transformed the task to regression task, which is well known and was solved million of times.